StraboLLC/Multi-Recorder-Source/STRABO-MultiRecorder/help/StartHere-template.md

 1. [Getting The SDK](GettingTheSDK)
 1. [Working With the SDK](Working With the SDK)

 This SDK was built by Nate Beatty.
 Please feel free to send me an email with any questions or issues: nate@strabogis.com.
+Alternatively, you can contact Strabo support at support@strabogis.com.